thiloshon/Personal-Plastic-Interceptor/README.md

 ### The idea

-Pπ is a computer on the edge that monitors waterflows in sewage and drainage canals.
+Pπ is a hardware-software solution with a computer on the edge that monitors waterflows in sewage and drainage canals.
 It is capable of detecting and automatically intercepting plastic debris in the water.
 Powered by Artificial Intelligence, it can differentiate plastic debris from organic waste and intercepts only the plastics.
 This low cost device is very impactful, making it an affordable solution for daily consumers.

 ## Demo videos